adetalhouet/distributed-cloud-native-application/README.md

 ### Site establishment

 In order to deploy Skupper across all the 2 clusters, we will use an ArgoCD ApplicationSet.
-It will use the [clusterDecisionResource](https://argocd-applicationset.readthedocs.io/en/stable/Generators-Cluster-Decision-Resource/) generator and will use a `Placement` rule using the label `5g-core: True` to match clusters for which to generate an Application.
+It will use the [clusterDecisionResource](https://argocd-applicationset.readthedocs.io/en/stable/Generators-Cluster-Decision-Resource/) generator and will use a `Placement` rule using the label `online-boutique: True` to match clusters for which to generate an Application.

 To customize the manifest deployed in each site, we are using Kustomize with one overlay folder per cluster, matching the cluster name.